kekru/code-analysis-bitbucket-exporter/CONTRIBUTE.md

 ## Http Client

-When calling other servers via http Apacha jclouds is used, because it already comes with com.cdancy:bitbucket-rest library (which is used for Bitbucket communication)
+When calling other servers via http, then Apacha jclouds is used, because it already comes with com.cdancy:bitbucket-rest library (which is used for Bitbucket communication)
 An example for jclouds can be found under [src/main/java/de/kekru/codeanalysisbb/reporter/sonarqube](./src/main/java/de/kekru/codeanalysisbb/reporter/sonarqube)